MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-restructure-warehouses.md

 You have now emptied the bins where the items used to be.
 The default bins for your items have now been changed to the new bins.

-## <a name="to-restructure-an-advanced-warehouse-that-uses-directed-put-away-and-pick"></a>To restructure an advanced warehouse that uses directed put-away and pick
+## To restructure an advanced warehouse that uses directed put-away and pick

 1. Create the new bins that you want to use in the future.
 For more information, see [Create Bins](warehouse-how-to-create-individual-bins.md).
 2. Move all the contents of your current bins to the new bins that you just created.